-FEDERAL WORK-STUDY
+2. FEDERAL WORK-STUDY

 The College Work-Study Program provides employment for Calhoun students who need financial assistance.
 Students work part-time for the college while attending classes.
-Pell Grant applications are required.

 3. DOROTHY B. JOHNSON LOAN FUND

 This fund is available to students with an immediate cash flow problem and may be used to cover the cost of tuition and books.
 It may be repaid from grant or individual accounts within the semester borrowed.